samb90/WebsiteCheatCode/README.md

 ## Usage

-Edit the value of the variable 'CHEAT_CODE_COMBINATION' to create a keyboard cheat code combination.
+Edit the value of the variable '**CHEAT_CODE_COMBINATION**' to create a keyboard cheat code combination.

 The key values that can be used are: